 Chief Sustainability Officer

-We will do everything we can to improve our carbon footprint, including in particular the so-called scope 1 and scope 2 emissions.
+We will do everything we can to improve our carbon footprint, including in particular the so-called Scope 1 and Scope 2 emissions.
 In other words: In what ways can we ourselves reduce CO2 emissions with our products and production processes?
-Moreover, we are also taking a very close look at the scope 3 values.
-This implies, for example, the use of recycled or raw materials from renewable sources that have a lower CO2 impact in the value chain.
+Moreover, we also take a very close look at the Scope 3 values.
+This implies, for example, the use of recycled or raw materials from renewable sources, that have a lower CO2 impact in the value chain.

-Another important aspect involves offering what we like to call Enabler Products, which can help to empower our customers to produce more sustainably themselves.
-Bond & Detach® for fixing and removing batteries in smartphones is a good example of this.
-Only a development by tesa first made it possible a few years ago for batteries to be easily replaced.
+Another important aspect involves offering – what we like to call - Enabler Products, which can help to empower our customers to produce more sustainably themselves.
+Bond & Detach for fixing and removing batteries in smartphones is a good example of this.
+Only a development by tesa made it possible in the first place that since a few years batteries can be easily replaced.

-Among other things, we are now working to ensure that tapes can also be removed without leaving any residue so that the materials previously bonded together can be recycled according to their type.
-We know that many customers who have held tesa in high esteem for many years because of our core competency of secure bonding to a variety of materials will from now on be placing this requirement on us.
+Among other things, we are now working to ensure that tapes can also be removed again without leaving any residue, so that the materials previously bonded together can be recycled according to their type.
+We know that many customers, who have held tesa in high esteem for many years because of our core competency of secure bonding to a variety of materials, will from now on be placing this requirement on us.

-Dr Stefan Röber: Honesty must always be part of the discussion about sustainability. tesa is a technology company – and we work with chemical substances.
+Dr. Stefan Röber: Honesty must always be part of the discussion about sustainability. tesa is a technology company – and we work with chemical substances.
 That will never change.
-All the more reason why we have set ourselves a high level of ambition.
+All the more, we have set ourselves a high level of ambition.

-Because we firmly believe that ambitious goals will move us forward quickly and allow us to make great strides at both technology and product level.
+Because we firmly believe that ambitious goals will move us forward quickly and allowing us to make great strides at both technology and product levels.
 In addition, the compostability of adhesive tapes, for example in the case of tapes for the packaging industry, is increasingly coming into focus in many countries.
 We will develop solid sustainable solutions that stand up to thorough scientific scrutiny.

-Dr Stefan Röber: Our current 'sustainability portfolio' is quite impressive.
-At the moment, we have almost 50 active projects in Product and Technology Development that directly contribute to our Sustainability Agenda: two thirds at product level and one third at technology level.
+Dr. Stefan Röber: Our current 'sustainability portfolio' is quite impressive.
+At the moment, we have almost 50 active projects in Product and Technology Development, that directly contribute to our Sustainability Agenda: two thirds at product level and one third at technology level.
 The spectrum ranges from bio-based PET adhesive tapes for new smartphones to sustainable hole covers for the automotive industry as well as tapes for end users that can simply be thrown in the compost bin after use.
-In the technology sector, we are working on projects that are rather difficult to explain in just a few words.
-These include, for example, adhesive masses made from bio-based monomers and high-performance biodegradable (compostable) adhesive systems.
+In the technology sector, we work on projects that are rather difficult to explain in just a few words.
+These include, for example, adhesive masses made from biobased monomers and high-performance biodegradable (compostable) adhesive systems.